Interface-first layout Design system focus Figma-led example

 CV preview

-Review Olivia Brooks's ui designer CV layout
+Review Olivia Brooks' UI designer CV layout

 Why it works